Carter leads No. 19 WVU to 102-69 win over NJIT | FlamboroughReview.com

+MORGANTOWN, W.Va. — Following a career-high 29 points in a 16-point comeback against Missouri on Sunday, Jevon Carter was in for another special night.

-MORGANTOWN, W.Va. — Jevon Carter scored 25 points and grabbed nine rebounds and No. 19 West Virginia used an early second-half run to beat NJIT 102-69 on Thursday night.
+Carter scored 25 points and grabbed nine rebounds and became West Virginia's all-time steals leader in a the 19th-ranked Mountaineers' 102-69 victory over NJIT on Thursday night.

+"Jevon is fun to watch," West Virginia forward Teddy Allen said.
+"Even as his teammate, seeing him practice every day, he works at it, man.
+To see him be successful and reach his goals is cool."

-Carter had his five steals that made him WVU's all-time leader with 255, passing Greg Jones' record set in 1983.
+Carter had five steals against NJIT, making him WVU's all-time leader with 255, passing Greg Jones' record set in 1983.

+"It doesn't mean much now," Carter said.
+"I'm sure it will mean a lot once I'm done but right now I'm just focused on game to game and moving on to the next one."

 West Virginia (7-1) started the game sluggish, allowing NJIT to lead throughout the first 10 minutes of the game.

-Teddy Allen added a career-high 16 points for the Mountaineers while Lamont West scored 13, James Bolden 12 and Wesley Harris 11.
+Allen added a career-high 16 points for the Mountaineers while Lamont West scored 13 points, James Bolden added 12 and Wesley Harris had 11.

 Anthony Tarke led the Highlanders with 13 points and Diandre Wilson added 12.